CasualX/OpenPlugin/readme.txt

     File    "addons/OpenPlugin"
 }
 If your TF2 crashes after an update or won't let you join VAC secured servers, remove the plugin and remove -insecure from your launch params.

-* Use any other method of DLL injection
-Google around.
-Or ask me.

 3) Features